 How Many Types Of Sealants Are There?

-Basically, there are two types of sealants available in the market i.e. water-based and thinner based.
+There are two types of sealants available in the market i.e. water-based and thinner-based.

 This implies that you’ll have to blend in a little amount of liquid glue in water and spray it all over your painting making a non-permeable layer, in the same way, that we often do for delicate pastel colors.